Trump victory could spell defeat for EU-U.S. trade deal

-WASHINGTON, - U.S. wholesale inventories in September rose slightly less than previously reported, the Commerce Department said on Wednesday.

-BRUSSELS A protectionist U.S. president and increased European suspicion of a Trump-led America undermine the prospects of a planned transatlantic free trade agreement between the European Union and the United States.
+BRUSSELS (Reuters) - A protectionist U.S. president and increased European suspicion of a Trump-led America undermine the prospects of a planned transatlantic free trade agreement between the European Union and the United States.

 Trump has argued that international trade deals hurt U.S. workers and the country's competitiveness, but it is not clear to what extent Trump the president will resemble Trump the campaigner.